wjkoh/wjkoh.github.io/index.md

 Hi,

-I'm the founder and CEO of [Cowork AI](https://cwrk.ai/).
-I'm passionate about creating a product based on Large Language Models and other ML models.
-I've constructed and made available several webapps utilizing GPT-3 and Whisper since November of 2022.
+I'm the co-founder and co-CEO of [Cowork AI](https://cwrk.ai/).
 For more information, please visit [https://cwrk.ai](https://cwrk.ai).

 I was an Entrepreneur in Residence at [Hashed](https://www.hashed.com) from October 2021 to April 2022.
 I worked on web3 and crypto projects.
 Prior to joining Hashed, I was a software engineer at [Waymo](https://waymo.com), formerly known as the Google self-driving car project, working on vision-based detection and classification for self-driving cars using various machine learning techniques.[^1]